 Students are not allowed to park licensed vehicles of any type on school property.
 On-street parking space is available.
 Students who drive to school will need to register their car within the HS office and will receive a parking permit.
 If they need to drive a different vehicle, they need to register that vehicle as well and they may move their issued pass between vehicles.
 Permits will need to be returned to HS office at the end of the school year.
+Students may be subject to a fine for failure to turn in a parking pass upon graduation or a move out of the district.
 Students are not permitted to go to their car during the school day for any reason.
-G.A.C.T.C. students are not permitted to go to their vehicle upon returning.

 G.A.C.T.C. students may not drive to the technical center unless they have written permission from the G.A.C.T.C. attendance office three days prior.
 If a student misses the G.A.C.T.C. bus, he/she must report to Williamsburg and will be placed in in-school suspension.
 If a student drives or receives a ride: for the first offense he/she will receive in school suspension for the remainder of the day, for the second offense he/she will receive ISS for the remainder of the day and the entire next day, and a day of ISS will be added for each offense after that.
+G.A.C.T.C. students are not permitted to go to their vehicle upon returning to school.